Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations: Appendix

 \subsection{Estimates on solutions}

 We present here a proof for the gradient bound of the solution to \eqref{eq:PDEeps} using Bernstein's method (see also \cite{Lasry1989,lions_quelques_1985}).
-Another proof using Berstein's method inside a doubling variable argument is given in \cite{Armstrong2015a}.
+Another proof using Bernstein's method inside a doubling variable argument is given in \cite{Armstrong2015a}.

 \begin{proof}[Proof of Theorem \ref{thm:grad_1}] Let $\theta\in (0,1)$ be chosen later, $\varphi\in \mathrm{C}_c^\infty(\Omega)$, $0\leq \varphi\leq 1$, $\mathrm{supp}\;\varphi\subset \Omega$ and $\varphi = 1$ on $\Omega_\delta$ such that